nmaupu-org/auto-home/ansible/README.md

 # Openwrt devices bootstrap

+** You need to use an ethernet cable for the bootstrap procedure ! **

-First, plug and boot the device, then:
+First, plug and boot the device:
+- wan cable to the box, bridge mode
+- lan cables as needed
+- USB key in USB port, formatted as `fat32` or `ext4`

+Boot the device up and:
 - connect to http://192.168.1.1
 - set a root password via the ui
-- set a ssh public key (better for ansible usage)
+- set a ssh public key (needed for ansible later on)

-Then, ssh to the device and do:
+SSH to the device and install the following (needed for ansible):
 ```
 opkg update
 opkg install python-light python-logging python-openssl python-codecs openssh-sftp-server uclient-fetch libustream-mbedtls ca-bundle ca-certificates